rubymonsters/webapps-for-beginners/source/02-libraries/03-bundler.md

 For example, a new, generated Rails application comes with a whopping 42 gems, and this number usually grows pretty quickly with typical Rails applications.
-The application <a href="http://speakerinnen.org/">Speakerinnen Liste</a>
-does, at the time of this writing, install no less than 138 gems.
+The application <a href="http://speakerinnen.org/">Speakerinnen Liste</a>, at the time of this writing, installs no less than 138 gems.
 Only 40 of these are defined in their <a href="https://github.com/rubymonsters/speakerinnen_liste/blob/master/Gemfile">Gemfile</a>, which are the ones that provide certain features used by the application.
 All the other 98 gems are dependencies that these 40 gems have.